 Do Checkout: History Of Stonehenge

-Stonehenge's stones may appear large, and thus one of the significant facts about the Stonehenge is that they are big but a quarter of their weight is buried underground to provide stability.
+Stonehenge's stones may appear large, and thus one of the interesting facts about Stonehenge is that they are big but a quarter of their weight is buried underground to provide stability.
 To put it another way, Stone 56, which stands 6.58 metres above the ground, has a total height of 8.71 metres.

 Also Read: Plan Your Visit To Stonehenge